Fair use allows you to use a copyrighted work without prior permission from the copyright holder, under certain circumstances.

-This factor looks at the purpose and character of the use, including whether the use is of a commercial nature, or for nonprofit educational purposes.
+The first fair use factor looks at the purpose and character of the use, including whether the use is of a commercial nature, or for nonprofit educational purposes.

-This factor generally weighs in favor of fair use for the nonprofit educational uses we make of copyrighted materials in the university setting, but educational use alone does not automatically result in a finding of fair use because all four factors must be considered.
+This factor generally weighs in favor of fair use for the nonprofit educational uses we make of copyrighted materials in the university setting, but educational use alone does not automatically result in a finding of fair use, because all four factors must be considered.

-This factor is also more likely to weigh in favor of fair use if your use is transformative rather than verbatim copying.
+This factor is also more likely to weigh in favor of fair use if your use is transformative, rather than verbatim copying.
 Recent court decisions have emphasized that when a use is substantially transformative, the other factors are less significant.
 The relevant question is whether your use "merely supercede[s] the objects of the original creation,” or does it “add something new, with a further purpose of different character, altering the first with new expression, meaning, or message.”

 Factor two looks at the nature of the original, copyrighted work.

-This factor looks at the amount and substantiality of the portion used in relation to the copyrighted work as a whole.
+Factor three looks at the amount and substantiality of the portion used in relation to the copyrighted work as a whole.

 Substantiality looks at whether the portion used constitutes the "heart of the work.”
 This is a very fact-specific determination.

 The final factor looks at the effect of the use on the market for or value of the original work.

 If the proposed use were to become widespread and would negatively affect the market for or value of the original copyrighted work, this factor likely weighs against a finding of fair use.